lnsp/aoc-2024/README.md

-# aoc-2024
+# Advent of Code 2024

-This is a collection of solutions for [Advent of Code 2024](https://adventofcode.com), mostly written in Rust for exercise purposes.
+This is a collection of solutions for [Advent of Code 2024](https://adventofcode.com) written in Rust for learning purposes.